cloudposse/docs/content/load-testing/load-testing-tools.md

 ---
-title: "Select and configure load testing tools"
+title: "Load Testing Tools"
+weight: 1
 ---

 We use [k6](https://github.com/loadimpact/k6) from [Load Impact](https://loadimpact.com/) for the following reasons: